-Cost Sharing or Match Requirement.
+Cost sharing and match requirement.
 This solicitation does not require a match.
 However, if a successful application proposes a voluntary match amount, and OJP approves the budget, the total match amount incorporated into the approved budget becomes mandatory and subject to audit.